Shannon Eckstein

 Shannon Eckstein (born 1983) is an Australian Ironman surf lifesaving champion with his brother Caine Eckstein.

 Shannon is regarded as the greatest surf lifesaving ironman in history winning 8 Australian ironman titles, 6 world ironman titles and 9 Nutri-Grain series titles (with over 40 individual race wins).

+Shannon Eckstein won the junior and senior ironman races at the Queensland championships in 2002 at 19 years old.